Toomaj Salehi: Arrests and sentencing

 Iran's security forces arrested Salehi on 12 September 2021, in his house in Shahin Shahr, near Isfahan.
 He was charged with "propaganda against the regime" and "insulting the supreme leadership authority".
 He was released on bail on 21 September, pending a trial.
 On 23 January 2022, the Islamic Revolutionary Court of Shahin Shahr sentenced Salehi to six months in jail and a fine.

 Salehi was arrested again on 30 October 2022, during the Mahsa Amini protests.
 Fars news agency, affiliated with the IRGC, described him as one of “the leaders of the riots who promoted violence.”
 The state media also said that Salehi was arrested during a border-crossing, a claim which was denied by Salehi's social media administrator, who announced that he was arrested in the province of Chaharmahal and Bakhtiari, not a border province.

 Salehi was reportedly charged with "propagandistic activity against the government, cooperation with hostile governments and forming illegal groups with the intention of creating insecurity in the country".
 The state-backed Young Journalists Club published a video of a blindfolded man it claimed to be Toomaj who admitted, apparently under duress, to making "a mistake".
 Salehi was reportedly placed in Evin prison.
 According to his family, Iranian authorities have tortured Salehi while in captivity.

 His last music YouTube video posted prior to his October 2022 arrest included the lyrics, "Someone's crime was dancing with her hair in the wind.
 Someone's crime was that he or she was brave and criticized...
 44 years of your government.
 It's the year of failure."

 On 26 November 2022, the family of Toomaj said his life was at risk after he went on trial behind closed doors.

-German member of parliament Ye-One Rhie and Canadian Member of Parliament Jonathan Wilkinson have both become his sponsor with an aim to improve conditions during his imprisonment and prevent execution.
+German member of parliament Ye-One Rhie and Canadian Member of Parliament Jonathan Wilkinson both became his sponsors with an aim to improve conditions during his imprisonment and prevent execution.
 Tasnim News Agency — a semi-official news agency in Iran — was criticized for disinformation by human rights lawyers.